-New Frontier Data, a cannabis research firm, expects total legal sales of cannabis to approach $30 billion in the 11 U.S. jurisdictions where the substance was legal as of late 2019 – a 14% annualized growth rate, reports Forbes.
+New Frontier Data, a cannabis research firm, expects total legal sales of cannabis to approach $30 billion by 2025 in the 11 U.S. jurisdictions where the substance was legal as of late 2019 – a 14% annualized growth rate, reports Forbes.

 The scale of the market opportunity is all the more remarkable in an industry that operated in defiance of the law until the 1990s, when the first U.S. jurisdictions began regulating medicinal marijuana.

 Wall Street is taking notice.
 The initial public offering market is brisk for businesses devoted to the cultivation, processing, and sale of cannabis and cannabis derivatives.
 Multiple exchange-traded funds (ETFs) promise exposure to the legal cannabis market, some exclusively.
 Though differences in opinion abound and enthusiasm isn’t uniform, market analysts are largely bullish on the sector.